 ReLEx (Refractive Lenticule Extraction) SMILE (Small Incision Lenticule Extraction) is one of the latest and most innovative laser vision correction developments.
 During this minimally invasive procedure, the doctor uses a femtosecond laser to create a high-precision, thin circular disk of tissue called a lenticule.
 The doctor will then remove a small incision in the cornea.
 Unlike LASIK, there is no flap creation.
 With SMILE, the patient’s prescription is imprinted inside the cornea.

-The Differences: SMILE vs. LASIK
+SMILE vs. LASIK

 Although the procedures differ from one another, they both aim to improve vision and provide long-term satisfaction.
 Both SMILE and LASIK procedures take about 10-15 minutes for both eyes.
 Both surgeries use state-of-the-art laser technology to make surgery effective and as noninvasive as possible.
 They both result in less dependence on glasses or contact lenses, and patients typically start to notice immediate results – sometimes within a few hours of the painless surgery.